AlexKalopsia/anobii2goodreads/README.md

 > [!WARNING]
 > The script has been updated to have valid data structure as of **July 2024**.

-This is an updated and slightly modified version of [shaform/anobii2goodreads](https://github.com/shaform/anobii2goodreads), which was inspired by [tijs/Anobii2Goodreads](https://github.com/tijs/Anobii2Goodreads).
+This is an updated and slightly modified version of [shaform/anobii2goodreads](https://github.com/shaform/anobii2goodreads), which was in turn inspired by [tijs/Anobii2Goodreads](https://github.com/tijs/Anobii2Goodreads).

 ## Usage